adityojulian/live-people-counter/README.md

 # Live People Counter from CCTV Footage
 <p align="center"><img align="center" width="700" src="./assets/dashboard.png"></p>

+## 🔗 README Quick Links
+[Technical Notes](./TECHNICAL_README.md) - for more details on how the detection and tracking works.

+[API Documentation](//API_README.md) - for more details on all available endpoint implemented in this system.

+[People Counter Class](./modules/README.md) - for more details on the functionalities and implementation of the main module (detection and tracking).

 ## 📌 Table of Contents
 [1.
 Object Detection & Tracking Process](#1-object-detection--tracking-process)